 Does Acrylic Paint Wash Off in the Rain?

-When dry, acrylic paint is water-resistant, so a light drizzle won’t budge.
+When dry, acrylic paint is water-resistant, so a drizzle won’t budge.
 However, a heavy downpour or prolonged exposure to moisture can potentially loosen and remove the paint, especially if it’s a thin layer.

 Here’s a caveat: the quality of the paint also plays a role.
 Higher-quality acrylic paints tend to be more water-resistant than student-grade paints.